NikRowe/JS30CSS-JS-CLOCK/README.md

 The exorcise itself was fairly simple, I appreciated Wes' attempt to have us instantly implement the code that ws just demonstrated via the seccondsHand and attempte to create the minuteHand and hourHands JS code on our own.

-In this tutorial I learned how to manipulate the Date() method, and strengthened my use of JS to add/remove CSS classes as needed.
+In this tutorial I learned how to manipulate the Date() constructor utilizing methods like getHours(), and strengthened my use of JS to add/remove CSS classes as needed.
 It took me about 30minutes to get rid of the ugly rewind/reset of the secondHand every time it hit a new minute via an if/else statement as hinted at by Wes.
 <br>
 <Code>
  if (seconds == 0) {